entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 **Spitzbergen (Svalbard)**
 The *Grippia Niveau* was placed between the underlying Fish Niveau and the overlying Lower Saurian Niveau, and subsequently a concretion-rich layer found at Agardhbukta and Milne Edwardsfjellet was interpreted as being the Grippia Niveau (Wiman, 1933).
 Hansen et al. (2018) determined the bonebed as being early or early/middle Spathian in age based on stratigraphy and conodonts, although the lack of ammonoids makes it difficult to correlate to any specific biostratigraphic zone.

-Some material described by StensiÃ¶ (1921), most importantly a lungfish tooth plate, was collected from the *Lower Saurian Niveau*, located at the top of the Vendomdalen Member of the VikinghÃ¸gda Formation, dated to the late Spathian (late Early Triassic) (Hansen et al., 2018).
+Some material described by Stensiö (1921), most importantly a lungfish tooth plate, was collected from the *Lower Saurian Niveau*, located at the top of the Vendomdalen Member of the VikinghÃ¸gda Formation, dated to the late Spathian (late Early Triassic) (Hansen et al., 2018).

 Well-dated Spathian bony fish are known from China, Romania, and the western United States.